Frequently Asked Questions – FAQ’s

 All Stat on the other hand provides care through direct pay from clients.
 As well as Home Health or Long Term Care Insurance.
 This care is designed not as a transition but to assist clients during their recovery.
 The Insurance company may provide a number of hours or a number of dollars.
 Which can be used each day by the patient, assuming they have met the requirements of their policy.
 The care may continue for weeks, months or even years, depending on the terms of the policy.

 If you have an insurance policy and you are not sure what it may cover for home care, please contact our office and we would be happy to research it on your behalf.
 It normally can be done very quickly as we deal with insurance companies on a daily basis.

 What companies provide Home Health or Long Term Care Insurance?

-All Stat deals with a large number of insurance companies, which include Bankers Life and Casualty, Penn Treaty, Pioneer Life, National States, CNA Insurance, MetLife Long Term Care, American Fidelity and Liberty, American Pioneer, and many, many others.
+All Stat deals with a large number of insurance companies.
+Which include Bankers Life and Casualty, Penn Treaty, Pioneer Life, National States, CNA Insurance, MetLife Long Term Care, American Fidelity and Liberty, American Pioneer, and many others.
 Please feel free to call our office if you have questions about Home Health or Long Term Care Insurance.
 While we do not sell Insurance Policies, we can answer general questions about what types of coverage can be provided.